 There are many subjects that are taught right from the First Semester to the Seventh Semester and have varying credits.
 This continuity shows importance of the subject and the credits assigned reflect importance of the same.
 For example Architectural Design is the most important aspect of the B Arch Course.
 This subject has the maximum credits as well as the maximum teaching hours assigned to it with an idea that the students get exposure in handling problems of different complexities.
 The complexity is least in the first semester where basics and methodologies are introduced.
 In the coming semesters more and more difficult problems are introduced.
 The problems of the subsequent semester also involve the use of other subject studied by the student in the same or the previous semester.
 Similarly the subject Building material and construction shall be taught in a manner that first the simpler building materials shall be introduced to learn their properties and uses and then the processes of their application of using them in construction of spaces shall be introduced.
+The architectural design and building material and construction are the subjects that go hand in hand.
 The material one learned shall also be used in design and construction.
 These activities can be simultaneous as well.